 So then, why do I need to be connected to the grid?

 Being connected to the grid means that your utility company will provide power to your home during the night, for those customers without a solar battery backup.
 For customers who have a solar battery, being connected to the grid has its advantages.
-One of those advantages includes net metering, a program in which your utility company will actually pay you (in the form of credits to your bill) for extra energy your panels produce.
-How great is that!
-Read more about net metering here.
+One of those advantages includes net metering, a program in which your utility company may actually pay you (in the form of credits to your bill) for extra energy your panels produce.

 Therefore, when a blackout happens in your neighborhood, having solar panels alone will not protect you from the dark.
 Your solar energy system is required to turn off due to the safety of the linemen working on the downed power lines.

 #3.
 Solar energy will increase the cost of electricity for others